 Dark patterns [31, 47] are user interface design choices that benefit an online service by coercing, steering, or deceiving users into making decisions that, if fully informed and capable of selecting alternatives, they might not make.
-Such interface design is an increasingly common occurrence on digital platforms including social media [45] and shopping websites [31], mobile apps [5, 30], and
+Such interface design is an increasingly common occurrence on digital platforms including social media websites [45], shopping websites [31], mobile apps [5, 30], and video games [83].
+At best, dark patterns annoy and frustrate users.
+At worst, they can mislead and deceive users, e.g., by causing financial loss [1, 2], tricking users into giving up vast amounts of personal data [45], or inducing compulsive and addictive behavior in adults [72] and children [20].